 While the industry’s focus on the ethical application of technology is new, its study is as old as technology itself.
 We will follow a multi-stakeholder engagement model to draw upon the expertise of recognized leaders in this field and established frameworks to guide us as we work to ensure the ethical development and use of our products.

 In addition to gathering input from experts and our stakeholders, we’ll leverage our own research expertise to uncover new insights in the ethical development and use of technology.
 Our goal is to leverage data-driven insights on emerging trends in the field to build a movement toward more ethical application of products in our industry.

 New Research: In October 2018, the Salesforce Research team surveyed 2,400+ consumers in the US to further understand consumer sentiment around the opportunities for responsible business in the Fourth Industrial Revolution.

-Here are a few key stats:
+Here are a few key stats, with full report below:

 We are not alone — our entire industry is grappling with the human and societal impacts of modern technologies.
 Together, the issues we face are significant, and we know we can't tackle them alone.
 That is why we've convened some of the top experts in ethics, technology, and corporate trust to guide us on our journey.

 The Advisory Council to the Office of Ethical and Humane Use of Technology is composed of a diverse group of frontline and executive employees — as well as academics, industry experts, and society leaders from Harvard, Carnegie Mellon, Cornell Tech, and more.